 The judgment of the principal will be the final determinant as to the acceptability of clothing, jewelry, piercings, and tattoos.
 Students with unacceptable clothing will be given alternative clothing or sent home to change.
 Stronger disciplinary measures may be used for repeat offenders.
 Students who refuse to change will be suspended for the remainder of the day and one additional day.

 DRUG AWARENESS

 Drug awareness is taught K-12 in conjunction with the Safe and Drug Free Schools Program.
+SRO officer will conduct lessons in each classroom throughout the year and assist in the DARE program.

 MEDICAL MARIJUANA & CBD OIL